top of page

 Bunny’s Emotional Fragments

-“Emotion Fragments” are short comics that reveal how the Bunny feels in certain moments.
-These emotions—often subtle and easily overlooked—reflect everyday experiences that many players can relate to.
+“Emotion Fragments” are short comics showing how the Bunny feels in different moments.
+The emotions are often subtle and easy to overlook, but relatable to everyday experiences.

-As the core rewards of Bunny Mood, these stories aim to build emotional awareness in a fun and playful way.
-They're designed to be lighthearted and engaging, encouraging players to keep collecting and exploring.
+As the main rewards in Bunny Mood, these comics help players build emotional awareness in a light and playful way, while encouraging them to keep collecting and exploring.

 To make the game feel friendly and intuitive, I designed light, in-character dialogues instead of using traditional tool-like tutorials.
 Through the Bunny’s voice, players gradually learn how to feed emotions, earn rewards, and unlock stories—without breaking the flow or mood.
 These conversations help explain the game while keeping it playful and emotionally safe.